 You can also buy ionizers as separate units.
 Ionizers remove particles from the air by causing them to adhere to nearby surfaces or to each other and deposit out of the air, but they can generate unwanted ozone.
 Using air purifiers can be an important strategy to help improve indoor air quality (IAQ).
 Ozone is a colorless gas that occurs naturally in the Earth's upper atmosphere and protects us from harmful ultraviolet solar rays, although it can also form at ground level.

 It is known to cause the formation of free radicals in biological systems, which damage tissues.
 One mechanism of damage is the result of ozone-olefin reactions, and another from the reaction of ozone with electron donors (such as glutathione).
 Inhaling relatively small amounts of ozone can cause coughing, chest pain, throat irritation, and shortness of breath.

 In addition, ozone is generally ineffective in controlling indoor air pollution at lower concentrations.
 In other words, if the ozone concentration in the room is high enough to be effective in cleaning the air, it is also high enough to create an inhalation hazard for people in the room.
-In addition, ozone can even react with chemicals in the air to create harmful by-products (for example,.
-For these reasons, EH%26S does not recommend the use of electronic air purifiers or ozone generators under any circumstances.
+In addition, ozone can even react with chemicals in the air to create harmful by-products.
+For these reasons, EH&S does not recommend the use of electronic air purifiers or ozone generators under any circumstances.

 Electronic air cleaners (including ionizers, electrostatic precipitators, hydroxyl generators, and ultraviolet light) use electrical voltage to convert oxygen molecules, or other species, into their charged ionic components that inactivate airborne pollutants, in a process called bipolar ionization (BPI).
 The ionic components of oxygen are reactive radicals that are capable of removing hydrogen from other molecules.
 In the case of bipolar ionization, positive and negative ions surround air particles, destroying current germs and pathogens, and the aggregate mass helps air particles fall to the ground and enter the building's air filter.
-However, BPI can emit ozone and other free-radical species as a by-product, and may be less effective than other cleaning technologies, since charged particles in the air sometimes adhere to room surfaces (e.g.
+However, BPI can emit ozone and other free-radical species as a by-product, and may be less effective than other cleaning technologies since charged particles in the air sometimes adhere to room surfaces (e.g.

 floors and walls) instead of leaking.
-Filtering air filters pass air through a filter, where polluting particles or gases are sequestered, and return clean air to a room.
+Filtering air filters pass air through a filter where polluting particles or gases are sequestered and return clean air to a room.
 There is some popular controversy surrounding the extent to which air purifiers can reduce the presence of larger particles (such as pollen, house dust allergens, mold spores, and animal dander), but most of these large particles are deposited on home or office surfaces and cannot be removed with an air cleaner unless altered and resuspended in the air.
-Therefore, regular cleaning is the best way to eliminate the biggest allergens.
+Therefore regular cleaning is the best way to eliminate the biggest allergens.

 Air cleaning units have air volume limitations that are identified by a “Clean Air Supply Rate” (CADR).
 A CADR is the cubic foot per minute (CFM) of air from which all particles of a given size distribution have been removed.
-CADR indicates the volume of filtered air delivered by an air cleaner per unit of time, with three separate scores for smoke, pollen and dust, representing different particle sizes.
+CADR indicates the volume of filtered air delivered by an air cleaner per unit of time with three separate scores for smoke, pollen and dust representing different particle sizes.
 The higher the CADR number for each pollutant, the faster the unit filters the air for contaminants in a given size range.

-A carbon filter is the most suitable unit for cleaning gaseous VOCs from the air, for example, when new furniture is released from gases.
-However, if you notice an odor in a room, contact EH%26S first for an evaluation.
-The best course of action is to eliminate and control the source of the odor, and EH%26S can conduct an evaluation to do so and develop a remediation plan.
-HEPA filters are better at cleaning particles from the air.
-0.3 micron diameter specification is worst-case, or most penetrating particle size (MPPS).
+A carbon filter is most suitable for cleaning gaseous VOCs from the air for example when new furniture is released from gases.
+However if you notice an odor in a room contact EH&S first for an evaluation as it is best to eliminate and control the source of odor and EH&S can conduct an evaluation to do so and develop a remediation plan.
+HEPA filters are better at cleaning particles from the air with 0.3 micron diameter specification being worst-case or most penetrating particle size (MPPS).
 Particles that are larger or smaller are trapped with even greater efficiency using worst particle size results in worst-case efficiency rating (i.e.